Bon Jovi – Bon Jovi (1984) Review

 It was cut by Jon and a handful of session players from the All Star Review — including guitarist Tim Pierce, keyboardist Roy Bittan, drummer Frankie LaRocka, and bassist Hugh McDonald.
 That’s part of why the track sounds unusually assured compared to the rest of the debut: it already had professional muscle behind the idea.

-And there’s a neat historical loop in there, too.
-When founding member Alec John Such left in the mid-’90s, it was McDonald — already embedded in Bon Jovi lore via Runaway and his continued appearances on future releases as an uncredited musician — who stepped in.
+And there’s a neat historical loop in there, too, because when founding member Alec John Such left the band in the mid-’90s, it was McDonald — already embedded in Bon Jovi lore via Runaway and his continued appearances on future releases as an uncredited musician — who stepped in.

 – Jon Bon Jovi